22ShubhamThakur/New_App/README.md

                 role VARCHAR(255)
                 );

-3. For inserting data into users table:-
+3. For inserting data into users table:-<br>
   Query--> INSERT INTO users (name, email, role) VALUES
             ('Shubham', 'shubham@gmail.com', 'Admin'),
             ('Sakshi', 'sak@gmail.com', 'java_Developer'),
             ('Virat', 'viru@gmail.com', 'ITsupport');

-4. For retrieve all users from the "users" table:- Query--> SELECT * FROM users;
+4. For retrieve all users from the "users" table:-<br>
+  Query--> SELECT * FROM users;

-5. For retrieve a specific user by their ID:-
+5. For retrieve a specific user by their ID:-<br>
   Query--> SELECT * FROM users WHERE id = 1;